hubenschmidt/sn-monitor/README.md

 # sn-monitor

-CLI tool that silently captures a selected monitor via hotkey and sends the screenshot to Claude Opus 4.5 (vision-capable) for solving code problems.
+CLI tool that silently captures a selected monitor via hotkey and pipes to Claude Opus 4.5

 ## Prerequisites